fmorenodev/GoGodotJamPuzzle/README.md

  - disable input on pause > FIXED
  - loop level 7 > FIXED
  - update blocks left and battery progress when dropping blocks > FIXED
- - battery progress bar not showing anything on 1 but showing full bar on 9
+ - battery progress bar not showing anything on 1 but showing full bar on 9 > FIXED

-to improve after the jam:
- - add animations